iotaledger/iota-wiki/shimmer/get-started/why-are-iota-and-shimmer-feeless.md

 ---
-id: why-is-iota-feeless
-title: Why is IOTA Feeless?
+title: Why are IOTA and Shimmer Feeless?
-description: The unique feature of IOTA is the absence of any Fee's in the protocol.
-Here we explain how this is achieved.
+description: The unique feature of IOTA and Shimmer is the absence of any Fee's in the protocol.
 image: /img/iota-wiki.png
 keywords:
   - explanation
+  - feeless
 ---

-# Why is IOTA Feeless?
+# Why are IOTA and Shimmer Feeless?

 Most decentralized cryptocurrencies, including all of the best-known ones – Bitcoin, Ethereum, Dogecoin, and many others – require that anyone making a transaction on the network pay a fee for the services provided.
 This is not merely an add-on feature of those cryptocurrencies that can easily be removed.
 It is a fundamental aspect of how they work.

-IOTA was designed to require no fees to process a transaction.
+IOTA and Shimmer were designed to require no fees to process a transaction.
 In any transaction, the amount deducted from the sender's wallet is exactly the same as the amount added to the recipient's wallet.

 ## Blockchains